ChthonVII/guildwarslinuxinstallguide/README.md

 Since it may fail silently, you should also test that wma decoding is working.
 (If it's not working, DirectSong shows the gold icon, but skips wma files.)
 To test this, edit `~/.wine-gw/drive_c/DirectSong/Guild Wars/GuildWars.ds`.
 Find the line that starts with "loginen" and copy/paste some distinctive wma file to the start of that list.
 When you start Guild Wars, that wma file should be the first thing played on the login screen.

+#### (Painful) Alternative Method for Proton Inside Steam:
+See Part 15.

-#### (Painful) Alternative Method for Proton:
+#### (Painful) Alternative Method for Proton Outside Steam:
 Proton bundles its own gstreamer that can't decode wma.
 To work around this, you need to install Windows Media Player 11.
 This is a *large* pain in the arse.
 So much so that you should probably strongly consider just using a non-Proton version of wine rather than proceeding with these instructions.
-Note that these instructions only work for Proton (and protonified wine) outside of Steam; I still have not figured out wma decoding inside Steam.
 - Use `winecfg` to set the Windows version to WinXP.
 - Use `winetricks` to install `wmp11`.
 - Use `winecfg` to set the Windows version to Win2003.
 (This is the only way to pass the validation screen.)